Canada & Beyond

 Visual Contribution

-Many of Clendenning's wilderness photographs are reminiscent of Canadian historical oil and watercolour landscape artworks.
+Many of Clendenning's wilderness photographs evoke the style and essence of Canada's historical oil and watercolor landscape paintings.

 Visual Contribution

-Many of Clendenning's wilderness photographs are reminiscent of Canadian historical oil and watercolour landscape artworks.
+Many of Clendenning's wilderness photographs evoke the style and essence of Canada's historical oil and watercolor landscape paintings.

 Organizations Membership